ppfeufer/aa-esi-status/README.md

 ## Testimonials<a name="testimonials"></a>

-### So good that even CCP copies it, after 5 years of the existence of this app!<a name="so-good-that-even-ccp-copies-it-after-5-years-of-the-existence-of-this-app"></a>
+### Acknowledged By CCP<a name="acknowledged-by-ccp"></a>

+This app is so good, that after 5 years of its existence, CCP finally acknowledged its superiority and copied it.

 ![CCP Stroopwafel Testimonial](https://raw.githubusercontent.com/ppfeufer/aa-esi-status/master/docs/images/ccp-stroopwafel-testimonial.jpg "CCP Stroopwafel Testimonial")